 Personal informatics & Personal health: Empowerd by Data?

-Over 100 enthusiastic visitors were inspired 31 March 2017 by the talks and pitches during this research meet which looked at both the potential of self-tracking technologies (aka Quantified Self) to support improved health trajectories, as well as challenges associated with the introduction and use of personal informatics, including issues of privacy and control, unintended effects of self-tracking, and the required transformation of healthcare and medical practices.
+31 March 2017.
+Visitors were inspired by the talks and pitches which looked at both the potential of self-tracking technologies (aka Quantified Self) to support improved health trajectories, as well as challenges associated with the introduction and use of personal informatics, including issues of privacy and control, unintended effects of self-tracking, and the required transformation of healthcare and medical practices.

 A Personal Introduction to Personal Informatics: Challenges and Opportunities